 Boiler Burner Course: The Basics of Steam and Hydronic Heating

 This course, co-sponsored by AEA and ANHD, is aimed at property managers, maintenance staff and residents looking to understand the operation, maintenance and opportunities for efficiency improvements in steam and hydronic heating systems.
 These 6 half-day course sessions will provide an introduction to heating plant analysis, with hands on opportunities in AEA's state-of-the-art heating lab.
 More information about the class and registration information can be found here.

 Con Edison Multi-Family Energy Efficiency Program

-Con Edison's Multi-Family Energy Efficiency Program (MFEE) helps reduce energy usage in eligible buildings by providing technical services and incentives for the installation of cost-effective energy efficiency improvements.
-With this program, building owners and residents can save substantial amounts of money on utilities and redice the demand for energy.
+Con Edison's Multifamily Energy Efficiency (MFEE) Program helps reduce energy usage in eligible buildings by providing technical services and incentives for the installation of cost-effective energy efficiency improvements.
+With this program, building owners and residents can save substantial amounts of money on utilities and reduce the demand for energy.

 Eligibility: Buildings with 5 to 75 dwelling units and an active Con Edison electric and/or heating gas account that pay into the System Benefits Charge (SBC) are eligible for the program.
 Gas incentives are available only in buildings that have Con Edison heating gas accounts priced at a "firm gas" rate.
-Contact Carol Cumberbatch at (212) 279-3902 ext.
-8274 or ccumberbatch[at]aeanyc.org for more information about the program, email Jeff Laino at email@example.com or call the Multifamily Energy Efficiency Program Infoline at 877-634-9443.
+For more information about the program, email Jeff Laino at email@example.com or call the Multifamily Energy Efficiency Program Infoline at 877-634-9443.

 Did you know that 25 percent of the energy we pay for, we waste?
 That means you’re paying more for your cooling bills than you have to.
 Now there’s unwasteNY, a free public service that brings New Yorkers together to reduce our energy waste, so that we can all live more resourcefully.